Prospective Graduate Students FAQs

 Most assistantships provide a two-semester stipend and a waiver of out-of-state tuition.

-Question 17: Must I take the TOEFL?
-The TSE?
+Question 16: Must I take the TOEFL?
+The IELTS?

 We do not accept GMAT or LSAT scores for entrance to any of our programs.
-Only GRE scores are acceptable, and only the verbal and quantitative sections count.
+As of January 2021, GRE scores are not required to apply for a master’s degree program.
+GRE scores are required to apply for our Ph.D. program.

 If you wish, you can apply for assistantship consideration when you complete the required Supplemental Application.
 Every doctoral applicant is automatically considered for assistantship support.